zhaofeng-shu33/principal_sequence_of_partition/docs/source/usage.rst

-How to use our library
+How to use our Library
 ======================

 After installation, in your C++ code, you use our library in the following way: